CQCL/hugr/specification/hugr.md

 ###### `RemoveOrder`

 Given nodes `n0` and `n1`, if there is an Order edge from `n0` to `n1`, remove it.
-(If there is an intergraph edge from `n0` to a descendent of `n1`, this invalidates the hugr.
+(If there is a non-local edge from `n0` to a descendent of `n1`, this invalidates the hugr.
 TODO should this be an error?)

 ##### Insertion and removal of const loads